Safer Choices for People Who Use Drugs

 Use an alcohol wipe.

-Before using, wash or sanitize your hands and any surfaces used to prepare the drugs.
+Before using, wash or sanitize your hands and any surfaces you use to prepare the drugs.
 Then, use an alcohol wipe or soapy water to clean your injection site.

-Switching veins or the manner in which you use (smoking or snorting instead of injecting) can decrease the chance of getting abscesses or other infections.
+Switching veins or the way you use (smoking or snorting instead of injecting) can decrease the chance of getting abscesses or other infections.

 Use new syringes, pipes, straws and other works.

-It is best not to reuse or share needles as well as other drug use equipment like cottons, cookers, ties, water, snorting straws or pipes.
+It is best not to reuse or share needles or other drug use equipment like cottons, cookers, ties, water, snorting straws or pipes.
 If you are sharing or reusing, rinse your syringe with sterile water and bleach.

-Infections like HIV and hepatitis C can be transmitted through a small amount of blood from someone else’s body.
-This means even if you are not sharing a syringe, you can be exposed to blood from other drug use equipment.
+Infections like HIV and hepatitis C can be passed through a small amount of blood from someone else’s body.
+This means even if you are not sharing a syringe, you can be exposed to blood from other drug-use equipment.

-If you are actively using drugs, testing for HIV and hepatitis C every six months can help keep you healthy.
+If you are actively using drugs, testing for HIV and hepatitis C every three to six months can help keep you and others healthy.

 Avoid using alone.

-When using, never isolate yourself.
-You can also call the Never Use Alone hotline (800-484-3731) for someone to stay on the line and call for a first responder if become unresponsive.
+Never use alone or behind locked doors when using.
+You can also call the Never Use Alone hotline (877-696-1996) for someone to stay on the line and call for a first responder if you become unresponsive.

 Space out your doses to figure out how the substance affects you.

-There has been an increase of fentanyl found in stimulants, like cocaine, as well as pills purchased in street-based economies.
+There has been an increase in fentanyl found in stimulants, like cocaine, as well as pills purchased in street-based economies.
 Test drugs with a fentanyl test strip, when possible.

-When you are in a group, take turns using so someone is able to use naloxone and respond to emergencies.
+When you are using with another person or in a group, make sure at least one person is not using at all times so someone is able to use naloxone and respond to any emergencies that could arise.

 Rest, eat, and hydrate.

-Your health impacts how your body is able to respond to overdose and overamping.
+Your health impacts how your body responds to overdoses and overamping.
 Be sure to rest, eat and hydrate.

 Dispose of used equipment safely.

-If you are unable to dispose of used syringes in a biohazard bin, you can protect others by putting used injection equipment in a strong container with a secure top (like a laundry detergent bottle).
+If you cannot put used syringes in a location labeled to take them (such as a biohazard bin), protect others by putting used syringes, cottons, and cookers in a thick, plastic container with a secure top (like a laundry detergent bottle).
 Tape it closed and label it: "Sharps, Do Not Recycle".

 Keep naloxone with you, and call 911.

 Naloxone reverses the effects of an opioid overdose.
-Find it in your community, or have it mailed to you by clicking here.
+Find it in your community here.

 Remember Missouri’s Good Samaritan Law protects you and the person overdosing from arrest for possession of drugs and drug paraphernalia.